expo/expo/docs/pages/versions/v44.0.0/sdk/document-picker.md

 For iOS, outside of the Expo Go app, the DocumentPicker module requires the iCloud entitlement to work properly.
 You need to set the `usesIcloudStorage` key to `true` in your **app.json** file as specified [here](../../../workflow/configuration.md#ios).

 In addition, you'll also need to enable the iCloud Application Service in your App identifier.
-This can be done in the detail of your [App ID in the Apple developer interface](https://developer.apple.com/account/ios/identifier/bundle).
+This can be done in the detail of your [App ID in the Apple Developer interface](https://developer.apple.com/account/ios/identifier/bundle).

 Enable iCloud service with CloudKit support, create one iCloud Container, and name it `iCloud.<your_bundle_identifier>`.